 Wayne Blair is an acclaimed film, television and theatre director, writer, actor and producer.

 Wayne’s debut hit feature film, THE SAPPHIRES, a musical comedy, had its world premiere at the Cannes Film Festival in 2012.
 The film has since played at festivals including Telluride, Toronto, Aspen, Zurich and Hamburg, earning him worldwide recognition.
 THE SAPPHIRES was the highest grossing Australian film of 2012 and won eleven AACTA Awards, including Best Director and Best Film.
 In 2013 Wayne directed SEPTEMBERS OF SHIRAZ, which featured at the 2015 Toronto International Film Festival and opened the San Diego Film Festival, with an impressive award winning cast including Salma Hayek and Adrien Brody.
-In 2015 and 2016 Wayne co-produced and directed CLEVERMAN series 1 and 2 – an innovative six-part futuristic action drama for US network ABC-TV, starring Game of Thrones’ Iain Glen, Frances O’Connor and Deborah Mailman.
+In 2015 and 2016 Wayne co-produced and directed CLEVERMAN series 1 and 2 – for Sundance TV / ABC-TV, starring Game of Thrones’ Iain Glen, Frances O’Connor and Deborah Mailman.

-Other TV credits include BITE CLUB for Channel 10; LOVE CHILD for Channel 9; the iconic film DIRTY DANCING for Lionsgate TV/ABC US network, starring Abigail Breslin, Sarah Hyland and Debra Messing; REDFERN NOW for ABC TV, LOCKIE LEONARD Series 1 and 2 for the Channel 9; Australian-British children’s supernatural comedy TV series DEAD GORGEOUS for the BBC and Australian children’s TV series DOUBLE TROUBLE.
-Wayne wrote the episode 1788 of the MY PLACE series 2 for ABC-TV and an episode for the second series of THE CIRCUIT, which won an AWGIE Award for Best Original miniseries in 2009.
+A number of TV credits include BAY OF FIRES for ABCTV; TOTAL CONTROL series 2 for ABC TV; MYSTERY ROAD series 2 for ABC TV co directed with Warwick Thornton; SEA CHANGE for Channel 9; BITE CLUB for Channel 10; LOVE CHILD for Channel 9; REDFERN NOW for ABC TV, LOCKIE LEONARD Series 1 and 2 for the Channel 9; Australian-British children’s supernatural comedy TV series DEAD GORGEOUS for the BBC and Australian children’s TV series DOUBLE TROUBLE.

-Wayne directed and performed in JESUS HOPPED THE A-TRAIN and directed Brendan Cowell’s play RUBEN GUTHRIE at Belvoir while he was an associate artist there in 2009 and 2010.
+Wayne directed and performed in JESUS HOPPED THE A-TRAIN and directed RUBEN GUTHRIE at Belvoir while he was an associate artist there in 2009 and 2010.
 Wayne wrote and directed a stage adaptation of NJUNJUL THE SUN for the Kooemba Jdarra Theatre Company in Brisbane and directed UNSPOKEN at the Old Fitz which toured nationally in 2006 with Performing Lines and won Best Independent Production at the Sydney Theatre Awards.
-Other theatre directing credits include THE REMOVALISTS, THE 7 STAGES OF GRIEVING and ROMEO AND JULIET for Sydney Theatre Company’s mainstage and education programs; Debbie Tucker Green’s play DIRTY BUTTERFLY and co-directed the biographical play, NAMATJIRA, with Scott Rankin who also wrote the play.
+Other theatre directing credits include THE REMOVALISTS, THE 7 STAGES OF GRIEVING and ROMEO AND JULIET for the Sydney Theatre Company; Debbie Tucker Green’s play DIRTY BUTTERFLY and the biographical play, NAMATJIRA.

 Writing credits include the short film RALPH which Deborah Mailman directed and won the IF Award for Best Short in 2010; BLOODLAND, a concept by Stephen Page and Kathy Marika for Sydney Theatre Company’s 2011 main stage season.
 The play was directed by Bangarra’s Stephen Page and performed in traditional language.
 BLOODLAND toured to Adelaide Festival and Queensland Theatre Company in 2012.